 A resume is a biography of a person’s professional activity, starting with education and ending with his current job.
 In Latin, the term CV is often used.

 For this reason, some large employers do not accept CVs from applicants.
-Instead, they use their own application form for the position.
-With this simple technique, they are trying to find out about you as much records as possible while not allowing you to hide your weaknesses and embellish strong features, as a properly drawn CV does.
+Instead, they use their application form for the position.
+With this simple technique, they are trying to find out about you as many records as possible while not allowing you to hide your weaknesses and embellish strong features, as a properly drawn CV does.

 However, the vast majority of employers still use it to select a candidate.
-So it makes sense to find out how to write resume and what format for resume to choose.
+So it makes sense to find out how to write a resume and what format for resume to choose.

 There are several resume examples, depending on how records are organized and what aspects of the candidate it emphasizes.
 Not all job candidates are similar, so there is no similar CV either.

 Resume format is not just small differences that make a CV better (such as changing color or font), but also a way to organize records within a CV that helps emphasize certain aspects.

 The best resume format and a well-written cover letter are the main elements that will help you get an invitation to an interview.
 Depending on your professional profile, work sophistication, knowledge, education, you will need one or another professional resume format.

 Once you determine which type of CV suits you, you can refer to the models and summary templates that will serve as an example for you to write your own.